khigashi1987/MVNImputer/README.md

 # MVNImputer
-Imputation of matrix by EM algorithm
+Matrix imputation by EM algorithm

 Assumption: Data are generated from multivariate normal distribution, but some values are missing.